microsoft/verona/docs/internal/expressions.md

 ## Variables

-Variables are placeholders for the value or a pointer to the value of an object, to which they are bound.
+Variables are placeholders for a reference to an object, to which they are bound.
-What defines which kind, storage type and lifetime duration will depend on the declaration.
+The compiler optimises the representation of certain variables (ex. numeric types) but the syntax is preserved as if they are pointers.

 ### Let vs. Var